 Visit the Henry Cowell Redwood State Park, one of the several dog friendly Redwoods near San Francisco.

 And that brings me to the end of yet another post about traveling in California, my adopted home.
 I hope you enjoyed reading this guide on how to plan your visit to Natural Bridges in Santa Cruz and will be making a visit to see the whales gamboling by or catching the overwintering Monarchs.

-You can read my other Central Coast adventures in Carmel, Pacific Grove, Pismo Beach, San Luis Obispo, Paso Robles ,Cambria, Solvang and Santa Barbara for further inspiration.
+You can read my other Central Coast adventures in Carmel, Carmel Valley, Pacific Grove, Pismo Beach, San Luis Obispo, Paso Robles ,Cambria, Solvang and Santa Barbara for further inspiration.
 Thanks a lot for stopping by and safe travels!